circleci/circleci-docs/jekyll/_cci2/upgrading.md

 {:toc}

 **Notes:**
-- CircleCI 2.0 is only available on AWS.
+- CircleCI 2.0 is only installable on AWS at this time.
 - There is not currently an in-place upgrade mechanism.
 The upgrade process will require you to set up a new installation of CircleCI and import the existing data.
 This will require a downtime window.

 ## Perform a Backup